tarun1793/sails-generate-bower/README.md

 # sails-generate-bower

 A `bower` generator for use with the Sails command-line interface.
+The JS files are addes to /assets/js/vendor directory.

 ### Installation

-Certain generators are installed by default in Sails, but they can be overridden.
-Check the [Sails docs](http://sailsjs.org/#!documentation) for information on installing generator overrides / custom generators.

 <!--
 ```sh
 $ npm install sails-generate-bower -g